JappyPing/noise2read/docs/source/Usage/Examples/evaluation.rst

 Evaluation
 ----------

-Correcting datasets using nois2read, it will automatically produce the evaluation results.
+Correcting NGS sequencing datasets using nois2read, it will automatically produce the evaluation results.
 If you want to use this module to evaluate your own algorithms,

 1. Using the following configuration to set your input